starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

 We are actively working on updating the Starrydata Visualizer to enhance its performance.
 These updates will focus on reducing rendering times and improving the responsiveness of interactive features.
 Stay tuned for these improvements in the near future.

----

-**Additional Information**:

-- **HTML File Generation**: All HTML files used in the experiments were generated using Bokeh, ensuring consistency in the visualization approach and leveraging Bokeh's capabilities for handling large datasets.